 |8||Jason Smith (R-Salem)||(202) 225-4404|

 How is climate change impacting your farm?
 What are you doing to create climate solutions on your farm?
 We want to ground truth our advocacy in the experiences of Missouri farmers.
-Your stories help show decision-makers like our members of Congress the importance of federal action in the climate and agriculture space through policies like the of the Agriculture Resilience Ac.
+Your stories help show decision-makers like our members of Congress the importance of federal action in the climate and agriculture space through policies like the marker bills above.
 If you are willing to share your story, please write a few sentences to us in the form below or send us an email to firstname.lastname@example.org and we will set up a time for a phone call to discuss.